 In 2018, young French priest Father Antoine interned with Divine Renovation and Saint Benedict Parish for a year.
 Still in seminary and interested in parish renewal, his Bishop had encouraged him to go to Halifax, Canada and learn from the team.

 He didn’t speak English when he arrived – yet the DR team felt the Spirit leading the connection.
-Father Antoine recalls Dan O’Rouke, president of Divine Renovation, calling him and saying: “We prayed with the team… you should come.”
+Father Antoine recalls Dan O’Rourke, president of Divine Renovation, calling him and saying: “We prayed with the team… you should come.”

 Ordained in 2023, Father Antoine has hit the ground running in his first year of priesthood.
 As the Assistant Priest of the Student Parish in Toulouse – a parish without territory focused on the student population – he is ministering to the largest concentration of college students in France (150,000 students within the city).